 Cancellation refers to the phase between the final allocation and the train run.
 Cancellation can refer to one, several or all running days and to one, several or all sections of the path.
 In case of cancellation of a PaP section, this PaP section will be returned to the C-OSS catalogue for possible future requests.

-The cancellation needs to be addressed by using PCS to the C-OSS until 30 days before train run by the applicant and afterwards directly to the relevant IMs/ABs.
+The cancellation needs to be addressed to the IMs and C-OSS until 30 days before train run by the applicant and afterwards directly to the relevant IMs.

-Cancellation rules and fees are according to each Infrastructure Manager rules.
+Cancellation rules and fees are according to each IM rules.